-- Parents or eligible students have the right to inspect and review the student's education records maintained by the school.
-Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
-Schools may charge a fee for copies.
+1.Students have the right to inspect and review their own education records maintained by the VMI.
+Copies of records will not be provided unless, for reasons such as great distance, it is impossible for students to review the records.
+A reasonable fee may be charged for copies.

-- Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate, misleading, or in violation of the student's privacy rights.
+2.Students have the right to request that VMI amend records which are believed to be inaccurate, misleading, or in violation of the student's privacy rights.
 If VMI determines that the record is inaccurate, misleading, or in violation of the student's privacy rights then VMI shall amend the record and inform the student in writing of the amendment.
-If VMI decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
-After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information or stating why he or she disagrees with VMI's determination, or both.
+If VMI decides not to amend the record, the student then has the right to a formal hearing.
+After the hearing, if VMI still decides not to amend the record, the student has the right to place a statement with the record setting forth his or her view about the contested information or stating why he or she disagrees with VMI's determination, or both.

 Family Policy Compliance Office